wohaco/despace/cassini_huygens.md

 On March 13, 2007, the Jet Propulsion Laboratory announced that it had found strong evidence of seas of methane and ethane in the northern hemisphere of Titan.
 At least one of these is larger than any of the Great Lakes in North America.

-On September 10, 2007, Cassini completed its flyby of the strange, two-toned, walnut-shaped moon, Iapetus.
+On September 10, 2007, Cassini completed its flyby of the strange, two-toned, walnut‑shaped moon, Iapetus.
 Images were taken from 1 600 km above the surface.
 As it was sending the images back to Earth, it was hit by a cosmic ray that forced it to temporarily enter safe mode.
 All of the data from the flyby were recovered.

 On March 12, 2008, Cassini made a close fly-by of Enceladus, passing within 50 km of the moon’s surface.
 The spacecraft passed through the plumes extending from its southern geysers, detecting water, carbon dioxide and various hydrocarbons with its mass spectrometer, while also mapping surface features that are at much higher temperature than their surroundings with the infrared spectrometer.
 Cassini was unable to collect data with its cosmic dust analyzer due to an unknown software malfunction.